 Scott is the Executive Director of the Missouri Community Service Commission, and the Director of AmeriCorps programs in Missouri.
 He oversees an investment to Missouri communities of nearly $41 million annually.
 Prior to this, Scott spent 14 years at the Serve Illinois Commission on Volunteerism and Community Service with the last six years as Executive Director.

-Scott is a member of the Board of Directors for the America’s Service Commissions (ASC).
-He currently is the Vice Chair and Public Policy Chair for the Association and the Chair of States for Service.
-In these positions he oversees policy and advocacy efforts for all state service commissions and promotes national service in statehouses and in Washington, DC.
+Scott recently served two terms on the Board of Directors for the America’s Service Commissions (ASC).
+He was elected twice to serve as the Vice Chair and Public Policy Chair for the Association and served as the founding Chair of States for Service.
+In these positions he oversaw policy and advocacy efforts for all state service commissions and promoted national service in statehouses and in Washington, DC.
 He is also a member of the national Coalition for Service Learning and Missouri’s State Mass Care Committee.
 He previously served as the Program Chair and Host Committee Member for the 2012 National Conference on Volunteering and Service, on the Illinois Terrorism Task Force, and the Illinois’ Attorney General’s Charitable Advisory Council.

 Scott hails from the Quad Cities area of Illinois and now lives with his wife, Amber, and children, Anastasia, Addison, and Clark, in Columbia.
 Scott earned his Bachelor of Arts in History with a Teacher’s Certification from Western Illinois University in 2006 and his Master of Public Administration from the University of Illinois at Springfield in 2008.
 He is currently a Doctor of Public Administration candidate at the University of Illinois at Springfield.